Helping communities respond to and prevent gender-based violence and trafficking in the Democratic Republic of Congo.

-Of the 1,721 cases of rape, 1,703 had access to a PEP kit within the 72-hour time limit (99%).
+Of the 1,982 survivors of rape received for medical care within 72 hours, 1,966 had access to a PEP kit (99%).
 This strong performance is due to the availability and supply of PEP kits in all areas and the comprehensive training of service providers.

 people received psychosocial support